james-webdev/we-do-app/README.md

 - Track action history and brownie point statistics
 - Create and manage custom rewards

-The app features a fun reward redemption system with confetti animations to celebrate achievements.
+The app features a fun reward redemption system with confetti animations to celebrate achievements..

 ## Features